petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/constructing-a-business-application/example-object-demo.md

 ## Optional demo steps

-The steps shown above will be typically sufficient for a short, business-focussed demo.
+The steps shown above will be typically sufficient for a short, business-focused demo.
 If there is more time, and more interest, take the opportunity to show how Objects are created.

 The rest of the module covers these additional steps, mainly as a guide to Sales Engineers learning how to use and create Objects, but the information can also be used for more detailed demo scenarios.